keptn/keptn.github.io/content/docs/install/multi-cluster/index.md

         token: ""                           # < (5) set Keptn API token
     ```

+* If your cluster includes multiple execution planes that run the same integration service,
+  you must configure a unique name for each execution plane.
+  By default, Keptn uses the execution plane service name and version to identify the execution plane.
+  Multiple execution planes that run the same integration service thus have the same identifier,
+  so Keptn assigns the same set of event subscriptions to them all
+  unless you assign a different name to each remote execution plane service.

+  You can assign a unique name label and distributor service name for the execution plane
+  in either of the following ways:

+  * If the execution plane integration uses the Distributor to manage event subscriptions,
+    (`helm-service` and `jmeter-service` are among the integrations that do),
+    edit the `values.yaml` on each execution plane and set a unique value for the `nameOverride` value.
+    For example:

+    ```
+    distributor:
+      nameOverride: "server001-helm-server"
+    ```

+  * Set the `K8S_DEPLOYMENT_NAME` environment variable on each execution plane to a unique name.
+    See the [distributor](../../0.18.x/reference/miscellaneous/distributor) reference page
+    for more information about the environment variables that configure the distributor.
+    For example:

+    ```
+    K8S_DEPLOYMENT_NAME: "server001-helm-server"
+    ```

 * Depending on your setup of the multi-cluster environment and the approach you modeled your staging process, one stage can be for example on a separate cluster.
 Let's assume the following setup:

   * Project: `sockshop`